openbmc/docs/designs/emmc-storage-design.md

         +------------------+ +-------------------+

 ## Alternatives Considered
+- Store U-Boot and the Linux kernel in a separate SPI NOR flash device, since SOCs such as the AST2500 do not support executing U-Boot from an eMMC.
+In addition, having the Linux kernel on the NOR saves from requiring U-Boot support for the eMMC.
+The U-Boot and kernel are less than 10MB in size, so a fairly small chip such as a 32MB one would suffice.
+Therefore, in order to support two firmware versions, the kernel for each version would need to be stored in the NOR.
+A second NOR device could be added as redundancy in case U-Boot or the kernel failed to run.

+  Format the NOR as it is currently done for a system that supports UBI: a fixed MTD partition for U-Boot, one for its environment, and a UBI volume spanning the remaining of the flash.
+Store the dual kernel volumes in the UBI partition.
+  This approach allows the re-use of the existing code update interfaces, since the static approach does not currently support storing two kernel images.
+  Selection of the desired kernel image would be done with the existing U-Boot environment approach.

+  Static MTD partitions could be created to store the kernel images, but additional work would be required to introduce a new method to select the desired kernel image, because the static layout does not currently have dual image support.

+  The AST2600 supports executing U-Boot from the eMMC, so that provides the flexibility of just having the eMMC chip on a system, or still have U-Boot in a separate chip for recovery in cases where the eMMC goes bad.

 - Filesystem: f2fs (Flash-Friendly File System).
 The f2fs is an up-and-coming filesystem, and therefore it may be seen as less mature and stable than the ext4 filesystem, although it is unknown how any of the two would perform in an